Will taking Armour thyroid help you lose weight, feel better, and have more energy?

-You get the picture.
+You get the idea.

 So let’s talk about the 5 main reasons that patients who make the switch to Armour Thyroid don’t lose weight and what you can do to FINALLY lose those extra pounds:

-Armour thyroid contains a combination of T4 (the inactive thyroid hormone) and T3 (the active thyroid hormone).
+As we’ve discussed previously, Armour thyroid contains a combination of T4 (the inactive thyroid hormone) and T3 (the active thyroid hormone).

 1 grain = 38mcg of T4 and 9mcg of T3

-It’s also important to note that many providers aren’t as comfortable dosing Armour Thyroid as they are levothyroxine and so they will intentionally under dose patients because they are concerned about side effects.
+It’s also important to note that many providers aren’t as comfortable dosing Armour Thyroid as they are levothyroxine and so they will intentionally underdose patients because they are concerned about side effects.

 Transitioning from T4 only Medication to Armour Thyroid

-If you transitioned from Levothyroxine (T4 only medication) then you should know how to properly convert your medication.
+If you transitioned from Levothyroxine (T4-only medication) then you should know how to properly convert your medication.

 Most conversion charts will show that 100mcg of T4 = 1 grain of Armour thyroid.

-More accurate conversion looks like this:
+A more accurate conversion process may look something like this:

-- 50 mcg of T4 = 1 grain of Armour
+- 50 mcg of T4 = About 1 grain of Armour

-- 100mcg of T4 = 2 grains of Armour
+- 100mcg of T4 = About 2 grains of Armour

-- 150mcg of T4 = 3 grains of Armour
+- 150mcg of T4 = About 3 grains of Armour

-If you are transitioning from a T4 only medication do NOT start yourself off at the maximum dose of Armour.
+If you are transitioning from a T4-only medication do NOT start yourself off at the maximum dose of Armour.

 If you dose your Armour too quickly you are likely to end up with side effects from the T3: Heart palpitations, Anxiety, Heat intolerance, etc.

-Instead start off on a lower dose and titrate up SLOWLY every 10-14 days.
+Instead, start off on a lower dose and titrate up SLOWLY every 10-14 days.